DimitriPalmer22/Studio-Docs/Projects/Summer Project/Mechanics/09-21 Simple Passive Spells.md

 ### Combo Counter-Based Ability
 Active on pickup.
 No manual start / stop events.
-Avernoth characters have a combo counter that increments on landing hits and resets on taking damage or not landing a hit for a certain duration.
+Avernoth Characters have a combo counter that increments on landing hits and resets on taking damage or not landing a hit for a certain duration.
 This ability grants a boost to a stat based on the current combo count.
-Magnitude is based on a
+Magnitude is based on a curve Asset.

 ## Automatic Spell Cast on Event
 - Activated by a gameplay event